 - I like to prepare a batch and enjoy it for lunch throughout the week.

-- This recipe is gluten-free and can easily be made vegetarian by swapping out the meat for an additional ½ cup rice.
+- This recipe is gluten-free and can easily be made vegetarian by swapping out the meat for an additional ½ cup of rice.

 🔖 Ingredients & Substitutions

 - Onions: I prefer medium-sized yellow onions.
-Mom recommended the ones with tapered ends because they keep the filling intact, however, either will work!
+Mom recommended the ones with tapered ends because they keep the filling intact; however, either will work!

 - Meat: You'll need ⅓ pound beef or lamb, diced finely.
 You can use ground beef, but just know that Mom would not approve.
 It's not the Iraqi way.